-Go to Tasks in Splunk server to set up Standalone Sentry.
+Go to "Tasks in Splunk server to set up Standalone Sentry" below.

-See Log representation and format for the representation and the format of the data captured in audit and health logs.
+See "Log representation and format" on page 190 for the representation and the format of the data captured in audit and health logs.

 Tasks in Splunk server to set up Standalone Sentry